PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

     If your intended usage involves long written answers or file uploads (especially where this needs to be anonymous), another tool will likely be more appropriate.

-Test is best used for tasks with 'right answer' questions that can be marked automatically, although it can include manually marked Essay-type questions with short open text input.
+Test is best used for tasks with 'right answer' questions and automatic marking, although it can include manually marked Essay-type questions with short open text input.

 This section summarises some common uses of Test.
 See later sections for more detail on specific aspects of building and implementing a Test.